ChrisMayor/SSISlibphonenumber/README.md

 * Use advanced editor on shape to map phone number input column

 ## Licenses:
-* From Goolgles libphonenumber and libphonenumber-csharp are preserved in git root as txt file
+* From Goolgles libphonenumber and libphonenumber-csharp are preserved in git root as txt files

 ## Disclaimer / Impressum